5 tips for Thanksgiving that you SHOULD actually listen to

 4) NEVER CUT YOUR OWN PIECE

 ALWAYS have the aunt or grandma that’s hosting cut your piece of pie for you.
+I can’t stress this enough.
 Why, because you know even when you specifically ask for “just a little sliver please,” she most certainly will give you a gigantic size piece anyway because she doesn’t want leftovers at her house!
 Overachievers here would also slip into the conversation how late you have been working recently and how grateful you are to be enjoying a home-cooked meal.
 Congratulations my friend!
 You just earned a one way ticket to Tupperware-City, where leftovers are the mayor! 🥧

 5) YOU DON’T LEAVE, UNTIL YOU LEAVE

 The phrase, “hey we are leaving,” means absolutely nothing at holidays.
 First you exchange the “putting on the coat” goodbyes.
 Then comes the “crowding around the door” goodbyes.
 Then comes the “why are we all standing with the front door wide open,” goodbyes.
 Hold your ground!
-Don’t get pulled away from the football game until you see all the women in your family with coats on, and you’ve been told “we are REALLY leaving now,” at least a solid 3 times.
+Don’t get pulled away from the TV until you see all the women in your family with coats on, and you’ve been told “we are REALLY leaving now,” at least a solid 3 times.
 If you have Italians in your family easily add +2 to that number. 🤝🚪🕥